V4Fire/Client/src/components/super/i-static-page/modules/provider-data-store/README.md

 ## providerDataStore

-`providerDataStore` is a property from the root component that implements the [[Cache]] data structure.
+Is a property from the root component that implements the [[Cache]] data structure.
 The structure contains elements as [[ProviderDataItem]].
 Each element has an additional API based on `core/object/select` to find a fragment from all the data for the given query.
 Alternatively, you can touch `data` property to access the raw data object.